sequelize/website/docs/other-topics/aws-lambda.md

+---
-# Using sequelize in AWS Lambda
+title: Using sequelize in AWS Lambda
+---

 [AWS Lambda](https://aws.amazon.com/lambda/) is a serverless computing service that allows customers to run code without having to worry about the underlying servers.
 Using `sequelize` in AWS Lambda